 When it comes to keeping things sharp at the office or school, our clothing isn’t the only factor at play.
 In honour of Brain Awareness Week, I’d like to discuss how we can keep our brains sharp and healthy while at work or school.
-Employees and students of all ages can benefit from these tips which will help improve their productivity, focus and overall health.
+Students of all ages can benefit from these tips which will help improve their productivity, focus and overall health.

 Here are my recommendations for how we can keep our brains sharp and healthy.

 “Brain foods” really do exist!
 Foods such as leafy greens, fatty fish, berries, walnuts, and even some coffee and teas can improve your overall brain health and mental function.
 Yes, I really did say coffee, but keep in mind it’s more of a stimulant that improves memory rather than a healthy food, so don’t go overboard with it!
 You may consider promoting healthy eating to your students by hosting workshops or referring them to their Student Assistance Program (SAP).